getting a clue

 So, after thirteen years of marriage, fourteen years of being together, I had finally suffered enough insults and emotional/psychological, and to a degree physical, abuse that filing for divorce was inevitable.

-Question is, why did it take me so long and how can I keep from feeling stupid as hell for believing that someone like him would change, and that I would be the one to change him?
+The question is, why did it take me so long, and how can I keep from feeling stupid as hell for believing that someone like him would change, and that I would be the one to change him?

-I consider myself to be a logical and rational human being, with a good head on her shoulders and down to earth expectations from life… How could I fall prey to the biggest relationship blunder in the world?
+I consider myself to be a logical and rational human being, with a good head on my shoulders and down-to-earth expectations from life.
+How could I fall prey to the biggest relationship blunder in the world?
 Why did no one (whose opinion I trusted) tell me I needed to get out?

-I can only hope to not repeat my mistakes and better yet, keep my daughter from repeating them when she gets older.
+I can only hope not to repeat my mistakes and, better yet, show my sons how not to repeat them when they get older.

-I grew up in a single parent household.
-My parents had not been together since I was six and my dad had a peripheral role in my life–some weekends and occasional holidays.
+I grew up in a single-parent household.
+My parents had not been together since I was six, and my dad had a peripheral role in my life, at most, some weekends and occasional holidays.
 Because my relationship with my mother was so contentious (still is) and not one of mutual respect, I was determined to prove the world wrong and do better than her.
 When I got married, I was going to show her, and the bastard that I was unfortunately married to, that I WASN’T going to turn into my mother by ending up a single parent.

-Mistake #2 Talking to my mother about my marital concerns when I clearly didn’t trust her opinion
+Mistake #2: Talking to my mother about my marital concerns

-However, her point of view and opinion was suspect.
-She would waver back and forth between telling me I needed to be a better wife, and that I was lucky to be married and then to the other extreme that he was a terrible husband and I needed to get out.
-So I wasn’t going to listen to her all that much, it was no better than a coin toss in that she might have been correct 50% of the time, and who knew when that might have been?!
+However, her point of view and opinion were suspect.
+She would waver back and forth between telling me I needed to be a better wife, and that I was lucky to be married, and then to the other extreme, that he was a terrible husband and I needed to get out.
+So I wasn’t going to listen to her anyway, as it was no better than a coin toss.
+That she might have been correct 50% of the time, and who knew when that might have been?!

-So lesson learned from that nonsense, is that a happy home is a myth and a single parent is no worse off than the two parents making home a living hell.
+So, the lesson learned from that nonsense is that a happy home is a myth, and a single parent is no worse off than the two parents making home a living hell.

 3 Comments